IvanDemin3467/Dispatcher-OmSU/README.md

-          Ommits pretty print if there are many groups on input Creates google spreadsheet and loads timetable into it Shows link to the created sheet on a screen cal_list - lists calendars for user
+          Ommits pretty print if there are many groups on input Creates google spreadsheet and loads timetable into it Shows link to the created sheet on a screen byguest - Same as byparam, but makes timetable for given guest (tutor)
+	  Also lists all events in main calendar which are between two dates, given in options cal_list - lists calendars for user
 ```
 **Functions**